 If you have type 1 diabetes, you may notice a funny, metallic taste in your mouth when your blood sugar levels swing too high.
 It isn't bad breath from poor oral hygiene — it could actually signal a serious, life-threatening condition called diabetic ketoacidosis (DKA).

 DKA occurs when your body is no longer able to burn carbohydrates for energy and burns fat instead.
 Although this condition is mostly linked with type 1 diabetes, it can rarely occur with type 2 diabetes as well, according to the American Diabetes Association (ADA).
+(Diabetes statistics show the majority of people with diabetes have type 2.)
 Find out more about the causes of DKA, along with what to do if you suspect you are experiencing this condition.

 How Your Body Uses Glucose

 When you eat carbs in foods like breads, pasta and fruits, your digestive system breaks them down into glucose, a type of sugar, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
 Glucose then enters the bloodstream, where it raises your blood sugar levels.
 In response, your body releases more of the hormone insulin, which helps shuttle glucose out of your blood and throughout the cells in your body to be used as energy.